 Rule resurrects competitive bidding

-WASHINGTON--Days before the new administration took office, CMS released an interim final rule on national competitive bidding Jan.
+WASHINGTON - CMS released an interim final rule on national competitive bidding Jan.
 16 that does little to improve the controversial program, industry stakeholders say.

 "There's nothing in the rule that gives us reason to believe that the revised Round 1 of competitive bidding will be any different than the initial Round 1," said Seth Johnson, vice president of government affairs for Pride Mobility Products.